cockroachdb/docs/v19.1/sql-statements.md

 ----------|------------
 [`BEGIN`](begin-transaction.html)| Initiate a [transaction](transactions.html).
 [`COMMIT`](commit-transaction.html) | Commit the current [transaction](transactions.html).
-[`RELEASE SAVEPOINT`](release-savepoint.html) | When using the CockroachDB-provided function for client-side [transaction retries](transactions.html#transaction-retries), commit the transaction's changes once there are no retryable errors.
+[`RELEASE SAVEPOINT`](release-savepoint.html) | When using the CockroachDB-provided function for client-side [transaction retries](transactions.html#transaction-retries), commit the transaction's changes once there are no retry errors.
 [`ROLLBACK`](rollback-transaction.html) | Discard all updates made by the current [transaction](transactions.html) or, when using the CockroachDB-provided function for client-side [transaction retries](transactions.html#transaction-retries), rollback to the savepoint and retry the transaction.
 [`SAVEPOINT`](savepoint.html) | When using the CockroachDB-provided function for client-side [transaction retries](transactions.html#transaction-retries), start a retryable transaction.
 [`SET TRANSACTION`](set-transaction.html) | Set the priority for the session or for an individual [transaction](transactions.html).